DavidYashar/Bank/README.md

 # Bank
 Latest update: 09/14/2023
-This is a simple bank system, with option of opeining account, depositing, withdrawing, and transfering funds.
+This is a simple bank system, with the option of opening an account, depositing, withdrawing, and transferring funds.
+The front end is React, and Back end is Node.js